-% of value chain partners (by value of business done with such partners) that were assessed Health and safety practices Working Conditions No assessments carried out during the year
+% of value chain partners (by value of business done with such partners) that were assessed Health and safety practices No appearments corried out during the year Working Conditions No assessments carried out during the year

 6. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from assessments of health and safety practices and working conditions of value chain partners.
-Not Applicable